POST 94 COLLECTION BASEBALL CARDS VALUE

 Rookie cards remain some of the safest long-term investments from the post-94 era, especially for all-time great players who went on to have Hall of Fame careers.
 Mantles and Maddoxes are few and far between, but singles can still appreciate over decades as stars cement their legacies.
 Rookie cards of household names like Ken Griffey Jr.(Upper Deck), Derek Jeter(Score/Donruss), Chipper Jones(Bowman), Mariano Rivera(Bowman), and Pedro Martinez(Bowman) all command hundreds to low thousands today and have room to multiply further.

-Read also: BASEBALL CARDS BELLINGHAM WA
+Read also: TIPS ON SELLING BASEBALL CARDS

 Lesser known but valuable rookies include Nomar Garciaparra’s impeccably centered 1996 Bowman chrome refractor (#56) which recently sold for over $5,000.
 Chad Curtis(1994 SP), John Rocker(1996 Select Certified), and Kelvim Escobar(1995 SP) also have very low pop reports and at least triple digit valuations despite their owners’ short shelf lives in the majors.
 Autographed and memorabilia rookies can reach the $10K range depending on condition and player performance afterward.